apache/druid/docs/development/extensions-contrib/aliyun-oss-extensions.md

 }
 ```

-By posting above json to `http://{YOUR_ROUTER_IP:8888}/druid/indexer/v1/task` endpoint, an ingestion task will be created by the indexing service to ingest.
+By posting the above ingestion task spec to `http://{YOUR_ROUTER_IP:8888}/druid/indexer/v1/task`, an ingestion task will be created by the indexing service to ingest.

 ### Reading files in folders

-Use `prefixes` to read files in folders as below:
+If we want to read files in a same folder, we could use the `prefixes` property to specify the folder name where Druid could find input files instead of specifying file URIs one by one.

 ```json
 ...